manymoments/manymoments.github.io/_posts/2021-07-17-simplifying-raft-with-chaining.markdown

 title: Simplifying Raft with Chaining
 date: 2021-07-17 11:25:00 -04:00
 published: false
-author: Heidi Howard, Nacha Crooks, Ittai Abraham
+author: Heidi Howard, Natacha Crooks, Ittai Abraham
 ---

 [Raft](https://raft.github.io/raft.pdf) is a consensus algorithm for deciding a sequence of commands to execute on a [replicated state machine](https://decentralizedthoughts.github.io/2019-10-15-consensus-for-state-machine-replication/).
 Raft is famed for its understandability (relative to other consensus algorithms such as [Paxos](https://www.microsoft.com/en-us/research/uploads/prod/2016/12/The-Part-Time-Parliament.pdf)) yet some aspects of the protocol still require careful treatment.
 For instance, determining when it is safe for a leader to commit commands from previous leaders or when it is safe for servers to delete or overwrite commands in their logs.